department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-contact-center-review.md

 *For new services and updates to existing services*:

   1. Create a Product Video (with audio) that steps through the primary user flows.
-  ~~1.
-Store the Product Video in the same folder as the Product Guide.~~
   1. Review your Product Video with your DSVA Contact to make sure you've covered everything.
   1. Request that your Product Video be added to the official VA YouTube channel.
       * Your Product Video will be unlisted but visible to people with the URL.